windchime-yk/bracesdb/README.md

 - [x] Asynchronous support
 - [x] Partial search with regular expressions

+If you don't see a feature you think you need, please let us know what you want in [Issue](https://github.com/windchime-yk/bracesdb/issues/new).
+It will be used as a reference for implementation.

 ## API
 When creating a file, you must add `--allow-read` and `--allow-write` at execution to read and write the file.